Hexanix/Hypermino/README.md

  To fix:
  - Possibly make multiminos that complete a line with a part outside delete the necessary blocks BUT NOT the ones outside.
    (Will have to somehow make it check for collision on every block.type switch on resting.)

+   This is an alternative attempt at a menu, using anoter external lib - Nuklear.